D-a-k-s-h/StudyNotion/README.md

     npm start
     ```
 1. Open the project in your browser at [`http://localhost:3000`](http://localhost:3000) to view your project.
-1. Create your React components and add your styles using Tailwind classes.
+2. Create your React components and add your styles using Tailwind classes.
 You can also create new CSS files and import them into your components.
+3. Do not forget to add the necessary data in the .env file.

 The project is set up to use `postcss-cli` to process your CSS files.
 You can add your own `tailwind.config.js` file to customize your Tailwind setup.